mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 # Data Types

-This section defines the data types used in this mechanism.
+This section defines the data types used to look up the details of a filtering incident from a DNS error response.
+Note that these identifiers are not for presentation to end users.

 # DNS Resolver Operator ID {#op-id}